Research-Based

 • Volume – multiple sets per body part versus single sets

-Adhering to the principles of mass training requires that you fuel your body adequately with the appropriate calories and nutrients.
+Following mass training principles requires that you fuel your body adequately with appropriate calories and nutrients.
 Many people, particularly younger athletes and hard gainers, struggle to consume more calories than they burn.
-For them, a mass gainer supplement can be an effective method to achieve their intake goals.
+For them, a mass gainer supplement can effectively help achieve intake goals.

 What is a Mass Gainer?

 From a business perspective, the mass gainer is a subset of the protein category.
-The primary difference between a mass gainer and a typical protein shake is the number of calories, often times the protein content, the addition of carbohydrates, and healthy fats.
-The gainer is a dietary supplement in powder form designed to add size and muscle mass by helping you meet your daily calorie and macronutrient needs.
+The primary difference between a mass gainer and a typical protein shake is the calorie count, often the protein content, plus the addition of carbohydrates and healthy fats.
+The gainer is a powdered dietary supplement designed to add size and muscle mass by helping you meet daily calorie and macronutrient needs.

-In a later segment, we provide a comparison chart that illustrates the differences between gainer products from several prominent sports nutrition manufacturers.
+In a later segment, we provide a comparison chart illustrating differences between gainer products from several prominent sports nutrition manufacturers.
 Calories and cost per serving vary significantly; however, most are high in protein, even higher in carbohydrates, and feature a blend of protein types.
-Whey isolates, concentrates, hydrolysates, casein, egg, and milk are the primary protein sources, with maltodextrin from wheat, rice, or corn the carbohydrate source.
+Whey isolates, concentrates, hydrolysates, casein, egg, and milk are the primary protein sources, with maltodextrin from wheat, rice, or corn providing carbohydrates.
 Brands also include vitamins, minerals, digestive enzymes, and anabolic aids such as creatine.

 mass gainer powder supplement

-A typical gainer Supplement Facts Panel might look something like this:
+A typical gainer Supplement Facts Panel might look like this:

 • Scoops per Serving – 2 Heaping Scoops